-Functioning in a competitive work environment is always difficult.
+Functioning in a competitive work environment is always tricky.
 Still, when you suffer from depression, you may feel like you are trying to work with one hand tied behind your back.
 Imagine a person diagnosed with depression and the difficulties they face every day.
-While an individual tries his or her best to cover their condition, each day, depression exponentially multiplies the difficulties of dealing with daily challenges, expectations, and workload.
+While an individual tries their best to cover their condition, each day, depression exponentially multiplies the difficulties of dealing with daily challenges, expectations, and workload.
 The vicious cycle of constant pressure to perform at your best and not being able to do so, in reality, intensifies with time, eventually leading to a disaster.

-In a recent survey, employees who complained of struggling with depression while doing their jobs, less than 50 percent took time off to seriously address the situation.
-This avoidant behavior is only going to paralyze your ability to perform well among your colleagues.
+In a recent survey of employees who complained of struggling with depression while doing their jobs, less than 50 percent took time off to seriously address the situation.
+This avoidant behavior will only paralyze your ability to perform well among your colleagues.
 Ultimately, you will fall behind – you will feel lethargic; it will be hard to remember tasks and organize them.
 Group projects will be strenuous.
 In short, if you are a new employee, you risk your job, and if your job is stable, there’s little to no room for professional growth.

 Let’s look at some ways to strive and prosper as a professional in the workplace.

 1. Communicate with your Employer

 When you are diagnosed with depression, one of the essential things to do is inform your boss or human resource manager about your condition.
 Schedule a private meeting where you can convey your symptoms and condition to your boss or HR director.
 As you have this discussion, focus on showing your willingness to perform your job diligently, even while you’re experiencing symptoms.

 For example, emphasize how you will be more equipped to complete a task better and more thoroughly when you take scheduled time off from work.
 Clear communication will help your boss understand the positive commitment to improving your performance, making this conversation effective and meaningful.